Best PCC: Top Pistol-Caliber Carbines Ranked!

 Stribog SP9A3 Review

 First off, stipulated: many people will call this a PDW, not a PCC.
-Many people would also describe it as a subgun.
-However, Many People aren’t writing this article.
-We’ll call what we think is appropriate.
+Some might even label it a sub gun.
+But since I’m writing this article, I’ll call it what I think fits best.

-The only reason the editor rated this above the Kriss Vector is the familiarity of the STribog’s manual of arms.
-Take out that factor, and they’re tied up in both the badass and go-buy categories.
+The Stribog’s lightweight at 4.54 lbs and 6 lbs pull weight make it easy to handle.
+I rated it above the Kriss Vector mainly because of its familiar manual of arms.
+Without that factor, they’re pretty much tied in both the badass and go-buy categories.

 Stribog SP9A3 Pros and Cons